-Production data taking will use a five-pass-beam, at ~5.5 GeV energy, incident on a tungsten (W) target.
-The proposed luminosity for production running is 1.4×10^{32} cm-2 s-1 per nucleus.
-This luminosity will be achieved using electron beam currents of 100nA to 700nA, and tungsten or tantalum target foil thicknesses from 5μm (0.14% RL) to 35μm (1% RL).
+Production data will be taken at two beam energies, ~2.2 GeV and ~6.6 GeV, incident on a tungsten (W) target.
+The proposed luminosity for production running is 0.3×10^{32} cm-2 s-1 per nucleus at 2.2 GeV and 1.5×10^{32} cm-2 s-1 per nucleus at 6.6 GeV.
+These luminosities will be achieved using electron beam currents of 200nA to 450nA, and tungsten target foil thicknesses from 5μm (0.14% RL) to 8μm (0.25% RL).
 The high intensity electron beam incident on the tungsten target will generate a significant amount of electromagnetic radiation, composed mainly of bremsstrahlung photons, electrons which have radiated, Moller electrons, and beam particles which have multiple Coulomb scattered.
 In the dipole field, this radiation will create a "sheet of flame" in the bending plane (XZ), at the beam height, Y≈0.
 Detectors will be positioned above and below the beam plane, leaving a small gap for the bremsstrahlung and Moller background to pass through.
-The gap between the up and down planes of the first layer of the silicon tracker will be ±15 mrad as seen from the target location (approximately ±1.5mm).
-The beam is very clean, and is contained within Y=±1mm, so it passes through the "dead zone" gap.
-The beam halo is at the level of 10-5 and extends to ±2mm as seen in Figure 4.2.2.1.
+The gap between the up and down planes of the first layer of the silicon tracker will be approximately ±15 mrad.
+Operational experience shows that the CEBAF beam is very clean, and is contained within Y=±1mm with halo at the level of less than 10-5, so it passes through the "dead zone" gap.
+The beam halo that extends farther, ±2mm, is at the level of 10-7, as seen in Figure 4.2.2.1.

-Figure 4.2.2.1: Hall B 6GeV beam profile measured in large dynamic range profile measurement.
+Figure 4.2.2.1: Hall B 6GeV beam profile measured in a large dynamic range profile measurement.
 Figure taken from A.P.
 Freyberger Proceeding of the 2003 Particle Accelerator Conference 0-7803-7739-9 ©2003 IEEE.